antirez/freakwan/README.md

 * `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
 * `!image <image-file-name>` send an FCI image (see later about images).
 * `!last [<count>]` show last messages received, taking them from the local storage of the device.

+## Using the device via IRC

+FreakWAN is able to join IRC and receive messages and send messages received via LoRa into an IRC channel.
+Edit `wan_config.py` and enable IRC, by setting the enabled flag to True, and configuring a WiFi network.
+Upload the modified file inside the device and restart it.

+The device, by default, will enter the `#Freakwan-<nickname>` channel of `irc.libera.chat`, and will listen for commands there.
+The same commands you can send via Bluetooth are also available via IRC.
+Because of limitations with the ESP32 memory and MicroPython memory usage, SSL is not available, so FreakWAN will connect to IRC via port 6667, which is not encrypted.

 ## Encrypted messages